ashwinpadiyar/spring/README.md

 ## Qualifier Annotation
 - Where there is a conflict between the reference type and which bean is to be autowired, we can use the @Qualifier annotation to specify the instance name for autowiring.

+## Sterotype Annotations
+- Until now bean metadata was set in the config XML file for the spring container so that bean objects could be created for use by the spring framework.
+- Also, we have the option of using annotations(Stereotype annotation).
+    - We can use @component with bean classes.
+    - <context:component-scan base-package="<bean class package value>">
+    - This reference will be the same as the bean class name in the camelcase.
+    - e.g @component Student { . . . } , Student **student** = new Student